retrorandom/ElytraFix-1.21/README.md

+This is a project to port over this mod to 1.21+ this is meant for the players of MinecraftOnline to be able to use elytras when the server updates or the people that play on 1.21+

+# ORIGNAL DESCRIPTION
 This mod fixes: Elytra Deployment & Elytra Landing, so that they work better even with server lag and such.
 Every client modpack should have it.

 ** This mod requires at least Forge version 2860, and is currently only for MC Java Edition 1.12.2